 My name is Ajit Nathaniel and I’m a Hyderabad-based amateur photographer.
 Though I have been taking pictures for over 10 years – I got my first Interchangeable lens camera in 2019.
 A random conversation sent me down the path of manual focus lenses and in 2020 I took my first steps with shooting film.
 For much of 2020, I have spent a lot of time buying cameras, managing service, sourcing film, and having film processed.
 During this time, I have struggled with sourcing cameras and film, and have had bad experiences with unscrupulous dealers.
 In engaging with the community, I have found that the number of people taking up film photography has exploded, and everyone who is new to this art in India has faced the same challenges.
-I have to summarize my experiences in a beginner’s guide to save others the pain and expense that I suffered.
+I am summarizing my experiences in a beginner’s guide to save others the pain and expense that I suffered.
 This article is based on my experiences shooting 135 (35mm) film.
 However, this information holds good even if you’re looking to shoot 120 film.

 So, you want to shoot film.
 There are a lot of resources on the internet that talk about first steps you should take, but being in India poses its own challenges.

 My advice as a first step would be to engage with the community.
 The Film Shooters India group on Signal is a community of experienced photographers, processing professionals, high integrity dealers, and newbies who are an invaluable source of information, support, and equipment.
 There is also the Film Photography India Facebook group, but as a beginner, the Signal Group is the best option because the admins demand accountability among those offering commercial services.
 Click this link to access the Film Shooters India group on Signal.